raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 ![program](assets/script_3.png)

-5. Use the dropdown menu within the `tilted any ?` block to change it to `tilted right ?`, and then within the `if then` block you can tell your program to change the x position of the sprite.
+5. Use the drop down menu within the `tilted any ?` block to change it to `tilted right ?`, and then within the `if then` block you can tell your program to change the x position of the sprite.
 You can find the blocks to change position in the **Motion** menu.

 ![program](assets/script_4.png)

-6. Click the green flag to run your program and after the sprite reads the insturctions, try tilting your micro:bit to the right.
+6. Click the green flag to run your program and after the sprite reads the instructions, try tilting your micro:bit to the right.
 Your sprite should move across the screen.

 7. Now that the sprite can be controlled in one direction, it is time to add in the other directions of movement.
 Add in more `if then`, `tilt any ?` along with blocks to change direction, until your program looks like this.